[image]

 Next up, to use this app, you'll need to set up a drive and one or more versions of the app itself.
 Specifically, this app's usage requirements vary per your goals:

-For example, to sync your PC to or from a phone, get the Android app, the free version of this app for your PC, and a USB drive.
+For example, to sync your PC to or from a phone, get the Android app, the version of this app for your PC, and a USB drive.
 To back up content only, get the app for your device plus a USB drive.
 There's more info about PC apps ahead.

 For best results, removable drives used with this app should be formatted with the portable exFAT filesystem.
 All PCs and most phones support exFAT today, and most USB drives come preformatted with it.
 FAT32 works, but its timestamp limitations can trigger spurious syncs when your devices' time changes (more info), and other formats are not as portable.
 See the web for formatting tips.